 The role of the National Park in the community

 The National Park endeavours to protect the Vanoise landscapes, sites and biological diversity.
-Its challenge is the conciliation between the protection of its territory whilst still allowing people to visit this incredible place.
-In order to find a good balance, it works with three main objectives:
+Its challenge is the conciliation between protecting its territory and allowing people to visit this incredible place.
+To find a good balance, it works with three main objectives:

 - environmental protection,